just95/toml.dart/README.md

 When the code is running on the Dart VM or natively, the file is loaded from the local file system.

+If the loaded TOML file contains a syntax error, a `TomlParserException` is thrown.

 Full examples for loading a configuration file via HTTP and from a file can be found in [`./example/http_config_loader`][toml-dart/example/http_config_loader] and [`./example/filesystem_config_loader`][toml-dart/example/filesystem_config_loader], respectively.

 ### Parsing TOML